pointfreeco/swift-dependencies/Sources/Dependencies/Documentation.docc/Articles/Lifetimes.md

 }
 ```

-## Accessing a @Dependency in pre-structured concurrency
+## Accessing a @Dependency from pre-structured concurrency

 Because dependencies are held in a task local, they only automatically propagate within structured
 concurrency and in `Task`s.
 In order to access dependencies across escaping closures, _e.g._ in a